FredHutch/tfcb_2023/lectures/lecture04/01-first-steps.md

     less --help

-to find the commands that allow you to move forward and backward by page, and use them to view `sequence.gb`.
+to find the commands that allow you to move forward and backward by page (aka window), and use them to view `sequence.gb`.

 Additionally, sometimes you may only be interested in reading a specific part of a file.
 For this sequence file, lines containing header information start with a '\/'.
 If you want to print only that, use the `grep` command: